AnranChen/anranchen.github.io/index.md

 title: Hi there,
 feature_text: |
   ## Alembic
-  Hi there, you have landed on Anran Chen's web page.
+  You have landed on Anran Chen's webpage.
 This is still under construction.
 Please come back later!
 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "you have landed on the personal website of Anran Chen, a scientist at the intersection of cancer biology, molecular biology, and entrepreneurship."
 ---

-Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
-Install it, configure it, tweak it, push it.
+you have landed on the personal website of Anran Chen, a scientist at the intersection of cancer biology, molecular biology, and entrepreneurship.

-{% include button.html text="Fork it" icon="github" link="https://github.com/daviddarnes/alembic" color="#0366d6" %} {% include button.html text="Buy me a coffee ☕️" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %} {% include button.html text="Tweet it" icon="twitter" link="https://twitter.com/intent/tweet/?url=https://alembic.darn.es&text=Alembic%20-%20A%20Jekyll%20boilerplate%20theme&via=DavidDarnes" color="#0d94e7" %} {% include button.html text="Install Alembic ⚗️" link="https://github.com/daviddarnes/alembic#installation" %}
+##{% include button.html text="Fork it" icon="github" link="https://github.com/daviddarnes/alembic" color="#0366d6" %} {% include button.html text="Buy me a coffee ##☕️" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %} {% include button.html text="Tweet it" icon="twitter" ##link="https://twitter.com/intent/tweet/?url=https://alembic.darn.es&text=Alembic%20-%20A%20Jekyll%20boilerplate%20theme&via=DavidDarnes" color="#0d94e7" %} {% ##include button.html text="Install Alembic ⚗️" link="https://github.com/daviddarnes/alembic#installation" %}

 ## Features